cleanappio/cleanapp-mobile/README.md

         ***You have to set a full path like /home/... or /Users/..., without variables like $HOME etc.***

 ### Install and test on the device
-1. Make sure the developer mode is enabled, https://developer.android.com/studio/debug/dev-options?authuser=3
+1. Make sure the developer mode on teh devise is enabled, https://developer.android.com/studio/debug/dev-options?authuser=3
 1. Connect the device to your computer by USB
 1.  build the APK
     ```